www.lessons4learners.com

 Procedure:

-• Pause at important parts of the story and show pictures often.
+2. Pause at important parts of the story and show pictures often to engage the children.

-• When the story is done being read the teacher should recap the events and show the pictures to the children one more time.
+3. After finishing the story, recap the events and show the pictures to the children one more time to reinforce their understanding.

-• During small group instruction time, give the children an assortment of playdough and encourage them to retell The Very Hungry Caterpillar story.
+4. During small group instruction time, distribute an assortment of playdough to the children.

-• Have the book readily available for students to reference, if needed.
+6. Have the book readily available for students to reference, if needed.
+This will help them recall the story and its sequence.

 Assessment:

-• Assess children’s retelling of the story and its key elements through the use of playdough.
+• Assess children’s ability to retell the story and its key elements through the use of playdough.
+Look for their understanding of the story sequence, the caterpillar’s diet, and its transformation into a butterfly.

 Click on the course icon for enrollment information.